szkrd/ts-react-redux-saga-2018-19/book/redux/README.md

   | ...
 ```

-You can add "other" actions (from other stores) here, but probably it's better to use them in the reducer with the parameter:
+You can add "other" actions (from other stores) here, but probably it's better to use them in the reducer with the type parameter:

 ```ts
 const channelPageReducer: Reducer<ChannelPageState> = (